 Conflict - Modern Middle East, LLI-637, 37.5 Hours

 Join us to examine the contemporary conflicts and problems of the Middle East and their impact upon world politics, including U.S. foreign policy.
 The class covers the period from the late 18th century to the present and explores the Islamic heritage, the impact of Western imperialism, modernization and the tension between traditionalism and modernity, the rise of Arab nationalism and political revolutionary change, inter-Arab rivalries, the Arab-Israeli conflict, the impact of oil, and the role of the superpowers.
 Tuition waiver applies; seniors pay fee only.

-International Political and Social Issues, LLI-692 – Hours: 12
+International Political and Social Issues (New Topics), LLI-692, 12 Hours

 Every year new discoveries, technologies, understandings, conflicts, and occurrences from around the world contribute to trigger citizen-led movements; shift the balance in the US between various political, economic, and social groups; and set new tipping points.
 Join in lively and frank moderated round table discussions with select guest expert speakers.
-Topics may include: Human Trafficking and the Growing Global Epidemic of Slavery; Syria’s Internal Civil Strife: How is the crisis affecting the Middle East and US Policy?; Governance Obstacles in Latin America: Guns, Gangs, Drugs, and Unaccompanied Minors; The Intersections of International Human Rights, Public Health, and Disadvantage; The Future Impact of Climate Change and Energy Resources on the Balance of World Power; The Global Prevalence of Corruption: An Overview of Indicators and Impacts.
+Topics may include: Muslim Women and Human Rights; Trends in the World War Use; Nuclear Power in Rogue Countries; China’s Military, Economic, and Political Impact; and Democracy and Benevolent Dictatorship.
 Tuition waiver applies; seniors pay fee only.